jdeluyck/kcoreorg-website/_posts/2022/2022-01-15-zfs-raidz1-to-mirror.md

 The zfs datasets I decided to copy were `rpool/ROOT` and `rpool/ROOT/pve-1`.
 Those now live as `syspool/ROOT` and `syspool/ROOT/pve-1`.

-Once that's done, the final tasks were mounting the new root dataset, making sure that `/etc/kernel/cmdline` was updated to reflect the new zpool name and rebooting.
+Once that's done, the final tasks were mounting the new root dataset, making sure that `/etc/kernel/cmdline`{: .filepath} was updated to reflect the new zpool name and rebooting.

 I did run into the problem where zfs didn't automatically import my new setup, but that was remediated by updating the cache file, which you can do by running `zpool set cachefile=/etc/zfs/zpool.cache syspool`.